-Before your appointment, you must tell us if you:
+Before your appointment you must tell us if:

-- are pregnant, think you may be pregnant, or have just missed a period. - are breastfeeding.
-This is because radioactive substances can come out in breast milk and you may be advised to stop breastfeeding for a short time. - have any incontinence problems.
-This is because radioactive substances will be present in your pee (urine) and you may need special instructions because of this. - have problems with your memory or learning difficulties.
-We need to make sure you can follow all the instructions for your test and after you go home. - have help with personal care (paid or unpaid).
-Your carer may need some safety instructions after you have had your dose of radiation. - need an interpreter (please tell us at least 3 days before you appointment). - are having lanreotide or octreotide therapy.
-We will need to take this into account when booking your appointment. - are arriving by ambulance please contact Department as soon as possible
+- you are pregnant, think you may be pregnant, or have just missed a period. - you are breastfeeding.
+This is because radioactive substances can come out in breast milk and you may be advised to stop breastfeeding for a short time. - you have any incontinence problems.
+This is because radioactive substances will be present in your pee (urine) and you may need special instructions because of this. - you have problems with your memory or learning difficulties.
+We need to make sure you can follow all the instructions for your test and after you go home. - you have help with personal care (paid or unpaid).
+Your carer may need some safety instructions after you have had your dose of radiation. - you need an interpreter (please tell us at least 3 days before you appointment). - you are having lanreotide or octreotide therapy.
+We will need to take this in account when booking your appointment. - You are arriving by Ambulance please contact Department by phoning the number on your appointment letter as soon as possible